Why do I have to take placement tests?

 What are the tests like?

-The placement tests are given on the computer using software called COMPASS from ACT, Inc. COMPASS uses adoptive technology that constantly evaluates your skill level as you go along and adjusts the questions until it determines which course is the right one for you to begin with.
+The placement tests are given on the computer using software that uses adoptive technology that evaluates your skill level as you go along and adjusts the questions until it determines which course is the right one for you to begin with.
 The tests are untimed.
 You work at your own pace!
 On these tests, accuracy is more important than speed.

-COMPASS was designed for individuals with little or no computer experience.
+Placement testing was designed for individuals with little or no computer experience.
 You will use a keyboard to type in your name and ID number.
 Then you will use a mouse to indicate your answers.
-There is a tutorial on how to use a computer mouse that you may take before your test begins, if you wish.
+There is a tutorial on to answer questions in each section(s).
 The Assessment Center staff is always available to answer any questions you may have about how to use the computer.

 Should I review for the assessment tests?